defold/defold/README_SETUP.md

 ### Java JDK 11

 You need Java JDK 11 installed to build the tools.
-[Download and install from Oracle](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
+[Download and install from OpenJDK](https://jdk.java.net/archive/).
 When Java is installed you may also add need to add java to your PATH and export JAVA_HOME:

 Set PATH and JAVA_HOME:

     > nano ~/.bashrc

-    export PATH=<JAVA_INSTALL_DIR>:$PATH
+    export JAVA_HOME=<JAVA_INSTALL_PATH>
-    export JAVA_HOME=<JAVA_INSTALL_DIR>
+    export PATH=$JAVA_HOME/bin:$PATH

 Verify that Java is installed and working: